matthewlehew/build25labmanual/labmanual.md

 ## Lab Goals

 The goal of this lab is to build an agent that utilizes agent flows and computer use to process incoming invoices.
-In this scenario, customers upload invoices to a web portal that does **not** provide API access, and the portal emails you a copy of the invoice.
+In this scenario, vendors upload invoices to a web portal that does **not** provide API access, and a copy of the invoice is sent to a SharePoint document library.
 You are wanting to:

-- Use AI to determine if the invoice aligns with the corresponding purchase order (hosted in a SharePoint document library)
+- Use AI to determine if the invoice aligns with the corresponding purchase order (also hosted in a SharePoint document library)
-- Log invoices into a payment authorization platform that, like the web portal your customers use, doesn't provide API access.
+- Log invoices into a payment authorization platform that, like the web portal the vendors use, doesn't provide API access.

 Let's get started!